thomhurst/TUnit/README_Template.md

 Say we injected an external object into our tests:
 By knowing how many tests are registered, we could count them up, and then on a test end event, we could decrease the count.
 When hitting 0, we know our object isn't going to be used by any other tests, so we can dispose of it.
 We know when we can handle the lifecycle, and this prevents it from living till the end of the test session where it could be hanging on to precious resources.

+## Built in Analyzers
+TUnit tries to help you write your tests correctly with analyzers.
+If something isn't quite right, an analyzer should tell you what's wrong.

 ## IDE

 TUnit is built on top of the newer Microsoft.Testing.Platform, as opposed to the older VSTest platform.
 Because the infrastructure behind the scenes is new and different, you may need to enable some settings.
 This should just be a one time thing.